In deep space, the small Resistance of ragtag ships exits hyperspace after escaping the First Order fleet led by General Hux.

 Poe clears his throat.
 “I never wanted my last words to be ‘I told you so,’ so instead, Finn: I love you.
 At least until I meet some cute tomboy with A-game shoulder structure and an affinity with the Force, in which case I may come down with the Not-Gays.”

 “I’ve always wanted my last words to be ‘I love you too, Poe,'” Finn says.
-“At least until some cute tomboy with cute bangs rams her busted speeder sled into mine, risking both our lives in a fiery explosion so that a ground-based super-weapon can annihilate our friends and I don’t have to live with the destruction of First Order property on my conscience.”
+“At least until some cute tomboy with cute bangs rams her busted speeder sled into mine, risking both our lives in a fiery explosion so that a ground-based super-weapon can annihilate our friends and I don’t have to live with the destruction of First Order property on my conscience.
+In that case, I, too, will get a solid diagnosis of the Not-Gays.”

 Leia rolls her eyes, and commits fully to her own last words.
 “Oh, get your heads out of your wang holes.”